offchan42/machine-learning-curriculum/README.md

 My top opinionated preferences are ray tune, optuna, and keras tuner because of parallelization (distributed tuning on many machines), flexibility (can optimize any arbitrary objective), library of SOTA tuning algorithms (e.g. HyperBand, BOHB, TPE, etc), result visualization/analysis tools, and extensive documentations/tutorials.

-Easy-to-use is cool but finding the best models *faster* is more important to me.

 * https://docs.ray.io/en/master/tune/index.html Ray Tune is a Python library for experiment execution and hyperparameter tuning at any scale.
 If you are looking for distributed tuning, Ray Tune is probably the most serious framework out there.
 * https://github.com/optuna/optuna an automatic hyperparameter optimization software framework (framework agnostic, define-by-run)
 * https://github.com/keras-team/keras-tuner an easy-to-use, distributable hyperparameter optimization for keras; read its article [here](https://blog.tensorflow.org/2020/01/hyperparameter-tuning-with-keras-tuner.html)